sberrevoets/scottberrevoets.com/content/2024-12-08-neovim-dictionary-lookup.md

 1. Write a dictionary lookup tool
 2. Parse this tool's output and show it in neovim
-3. Configure neovim's `⌘K` functionality
+3. Configure neovim's `K` functionality

 ## `dict`